rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 Introduction
 ------------

-bio-samtools is a Ruby binding to the popular [samtools](http://samtools.sourceforge.net/) library, and provides access to individual read alignments as well as BAM files, reference sequence and pileup information.
+bio-samtools is a Ruby binding to the popular [SAMtools](http://samtools.sourceforge.net/) library, and provides access to individual read alignments as well as BAM files, reference sequence and pileup information.
+Users should refer to the [bio-samtools documentation](http://rubydoc.info/gems/bio-samtools/index) and the [SAMtools manual](http://samtools.sourceforge.net/samtools.shtml) for further details of the methods.

 Installation
 ------------